Portadown: Demography

-For census purposes, Portadown is not treated as a separate entity by the Northern Ireland Statistics and Research Agency (NISRA).
-Instead, it is combined with Craigavon, Lurgan and Bleary to form the "Craigavon Urban Area".
-However, a fairly accurate population count can be arrived at by combining the data of the electoral wards that make up Portadown.
-These wards are Annagh, Ballybay, Ballyoran, Brownstown, Corcrain, Edenderry, Killycomain and Tavanagh.
+For census purposes, Portadown is not treated as a separate settlement by the Northern Ireland Statistics and Research Agency (NISRA), but is combined with Craigavon, Lurgan and Aghacommon as the "Craigavon Urban Area".
+Within this, the town roughly corresponds to the Portadown sector, although this excludes Kernan, Seagoe, and part of Killycomain.
+It is within the larger Portadown District Electoral Area (DEA), which stretches to the County Tyrone border.